ltratt/pizauth/README.md

 Refreshing can fail for temporary reasons (e.g. lack of network connectivity).
-When a refresh fails for temporary reasons, pizauth will regularly retry refreshing, controlled by the `refresh_retry_interval` setting which defaults to 40 seconds.
+When a refresh fails for temporary reasons, pizauth will regularly retry refreshing, controlled by the `refresh_retry` setting which defaults to 40 seconds.

 You can set these values explicitly as follows: